perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 :   This directive specifies a minimum user name length.
 Each user must
     have a user name of at least this number of characters.
-The default, â5â, is generally adequate, and allows the default âadminâ user name to work properly.
+The default, “5”, is generally adequate, and allows the default “admin” user name to work properly.

 [`PASSWD_LENGTH`]{#passwdlength}